webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab3_Chat.md

 ## Step 2.
 Chat Template creation for website integration

-- A Creating a chat template allows you to configure a pre-defined chat form that will presented to the customer.
+- Creating a chat template allows you to configure a pre-defined chat form that will presented to the customer.
 Data points can be collected from the customer in a chat-like interface.

 - From Webex Connect interface, go to `TOOLS` > `Templates` then click on `Add New Template`